KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/grain_and_noise.rst

 Grain and Noise
 ===============

 The *Grain and Noise* video effects category provides effects and filter for adding or removing noise.
-A special effect is :ref:`effects-scratchlines` which is most often used with :ref:`effects-oldfilm` and :ref:`effects-dust`.
+A special effect is :doc:`/effects_and_compositions/video_effects/grain_and_noise/scratchlines` which is most often used with :doc:`/effects_and_compositions/video_effects/stylize/oldfilm` and :doc:`/effects_and_compositions/video_effects/grain_and_noise/dust`.

 The following effects and filters are available: